ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 2. In the upper right, click **Replica** and click **Actions**.
 3. Select **Failover**.

    Expect a message that states that the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.filestorage_short}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the failover process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.<br/> When your target volume is live, you get another message.
-Your original source volume's LUN Name updates to end in "REP" and its Status becomes Inactive.
+Your original source volume's Volume Name updates to end in "REP" and its Status becomes Inactive.
    {:note}
 4. Click **View All ({{site.data.keyword.filestorage_short}})**.
 5. Click your active volume (formerly your target volume).
 This volume now has an **Active** status.